openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 Set to `No Input` to disable on board audio play back.

-Setting __Audio Mode__ and restarting will bring up a slider control to set levels for both input and output in dashboard to control signal levels
+Setting __Audio Mode__ and restarting will bring up a visual slider control to set levels for both input and output in dashboard to control signal levels

-### No Audio Test Signal
+### Audio Test Signal

 Use the __test signal__ to confirm your audio setup is working correctly.